vgresak/keyboard-layout-editor/README.md

 ## Creating new XKB variants using the editor
 Working with XKB variants is not supported by the editor for now.
 Exported configuration is <code>xkb_symbols "basic"</code>.
 However, you can define your variant in different group and set export settings so that you export only current group without type - this way you get only symbols definitions for the current group.
 You can then use the definition however you like (e.g. define your own custom XKB variant).

+## License
+Keyboard layout editor is MIT licensed (see LICENSE file).